gitpancake/eden.printify/PROJECT_SUMMARY.md

 # 🎉 Eden Printify Integration - Project Summary

-## 🚀 **PROJECT STATUS: PRODUCTION READY**
+## 🚀 **PROJECT STATUS: PRODUCTION READY WITH AI INTEGRATION**

-The Eden Printify Integration is now a **complete, production-ready Node.js CLI tool** that successfully handles the entire workflow from image extraction to product creation in Printify.
+The Eden Printify Integration is now a **complete, production-ready Node.js CLI tool** that successfully handles the entire workflow from image extraction to product creation in Printify, with comprehensive AI integration capabilities.

 ## ✅ **What We Accomplished**